2022–23 Memphis Tigers men's basketball team

 The 2022–23 Memphis Tigers men's basketball team represented the University of Memphis in the 2022–23 NCAA Division I men's basketball season.
 The Tigers were led by fifth-year head coach Penny Hardaway.
 The team played their home games at FedExForum as members of the American Athletic Conference.
+They finished the season 23–8, 13–5 in AAC Play to finish in second place.
+They defeated UCF and Tulane to advance to the championship game of the AAC tournament where they upset No. 1-ranked Houston to claim their first-ever AAC tournament championship.
+As a result, they received the conference's automatic bid to the NCAA tournament as the No. 8 seed in the East Region.
+There they were defeated by Florida Atlantic in the first round.

 Previous season

 The Tigers finished the 2021–22 season 22–11, 13–5 in AAC Play to finish in third place.
 They defeated UCF and SMU to advance to the championship game of the AAC tournament where they lost to Houston.
 They received an at-large bid to the NCAA Tournament as the No. 9 seed in the West Region.
-There they defeated Boise State in the first round before losing in the second round to Gonzaga.
+There they defeated Boise State in the first round before losing to Gonzaga.